Skip to Main Content

 Can I fax something from the library?

-We currently cannot fax at the library, but our business center has a scanner that will send scanned documents via email.
+We currently cannot fax at the library, but we do have a scanner that will send scanned documents via email.
 Scanning is free!

 Is there a way to print from my personal device?

 We do offer mobile printing for $0.10 a page for black and white or $0.40 a page for color.
-You can send something from your phone, tablet, laptop, or even from your home computer.
-Just pick up your prints within 1 week!
+You can send something from your phone, tablet, laptop, or even from your home computer using Princh.
+Just pick up your prints within 24 hours!

 Can I make copies at the library?

-Our copy machine is located in the library’s business center right as you walk into the main library.
+Our copy machine is located near the circulation desk.
 Copies are $0.10 a page for black and white or $0.40 a page for color.
-We have a money box mounted on the wall to the right of the copy machine.
+We have a coin machine to the right of the copy machine.

 Can I get my documents scanned and emailed to me?

 Yes!
-Our business center has a scanner that will send scanned documents via email.
+The library has a scanner that will send scanned documents via email.
 There is no charge for scanning a document.

 Library Services